 - Oversize Material, 1833-1857

 The bulk of the manuscript material is housed in the Correspondence Series, which chiefly consists of exchanges between members of the McKeen-Duren families.
-The earliest correspondence originates from New England, the McKeen family having been established in the area by brothers James, William, and Samuel McKeen, who emigrated to America from Ireland in the early 18th century.
-Beginning around 1823, letters exchanged between Silas McKeen and the father of Serena McKeen, who married Charles Duren, become more numerous.
-A significant portion of the correspondence was written by Silas to his son Charles, who served as a Union soldier during the Civil War.
+The earliest correspondence originates from New England, the McKeen family having been established in the area by brothers James, William, and Samuel McKeen, who emigrated from Ireland in the early 18th century.
+Beginning around 1823, letters exchanged between Silas McKeen and the father of Serena McKeen (she married Charles Duren) appear.
+A significant later portion of the correspondence was written by Silas to his son Charles, who served as a Union soldier during the Civil War.
 The family's exchanges then began to stretch westward during a period in which Philena and Phebe McKeen taught at the Western Female Seminary, Oxford, Ohio, and when Charles McKeen Duren moved to Iowa following the Civil War.
 Prominent topics in the letters from the latter half of the 19th century include Phebe and Philena's literary and publishing activities; education in New England and the Midwest; the Civil War and its effect on New England citizens; and routine family topics such as health, religion and morality, and social activities.
-There are very probably references to the abolition movement and slavery - the McKeens, Silas in particular, were outspoken abolitionists.
+There are very probably references to the abolition movement and slavery: the McKeens, Silas in particular, were outspoken abolitionists.

-The family's penchant for a rich variety of written communication is also reflected in the numerous pieces in the Writings Series, which is divided into two subseries, Manuscripts and Volumes.
-The Manuscripts subseries contains handwritten copies of a variety of types of writing done by members of the McKeen-Duren family arranged in rough chronological order.
+A rich variety of written communication is found in the Writings Series, divided into two subseries, Manuscripts and Volumes.
+The Manuscripts subseries contains handwritten copies of a variety of types of writings by members of the McKeen-Duren families.
 The Volumes subseries contains often unattributed handwritten drafts and notes on fictional pieces; essays, probably written by Phebe or Philena; and sermons, most likely written by Silas McKeen.
 There may be material related to Silas McKeen's writings on slavery.

-The collection is especially notable for its extensive Photographs Series.
-Almost all photographic media common to the 19th century can be found here, including many albumen prints, chiefly in the form of cartes-de-visite and cabinet cards; cyanotypes; and cased and uncased ambrotypes, daguerreotypes and tintypes.
-Also present are gelatin silver printing-out images or possibly platinum prints.
+The collection is notable for its extensive Photographs Series.
+Almost all photographic formats across the 19th century can be found here, including many albumen prints, chiefly in the form of cartes-de-visite and cabinet cards; cyanotypes; cased and uncased ambrotypes and daguerreotypes; and tintypes.
+Also present are gelatin silver and platinum prints.
 The series is divided into four subseries: Albums, Cased Images, Oversize Prints, and Prints.
-A few of the albums originated from family trips to England and the Middle East.
-One family member, perhaps Phebe, was reportedly an avid amateur photographer, but direct evidence of this remains to be discovered.
-Interior photographs of the family's home show multitudes of photographs hung on the wall.
-Other subjects include family members from babyhood to old age, family friends, travel in England and the Middle East, pets, and horses.
-There are few landscapes but there is a sequence of images taken at Abbott Academy of buildings, grounds, and students with their teachers.
+One family member, perhaps Phebe, was reportedly an amateur photographer, but direct evidence of this remains to be discovered.
+Interior photographs of the family home show multitudes of photographs hung on the wall.
+Subjects in the collection's images include family members from babyhood to old age, family friends, travel in England, Europe, and the Middle East, pets, and horses.
+Other families portrayed in the photographs include Page, Deming (?), Grovenor, and Dunlevy.
+There are only a few landscapes but there are images of Abbot Academy buildings, grounds, and students with their teachers (Andover, Massachusetts).
 Some of the photographic items, particularly the cased images, are fragile and should be handled with care.